andraswebcode/pixmagix/README.md

 ### Where can I find further support or help with using PixMagix?
 For further support or help with using PixMagix, you can visit the official website and access documentation, tutorials, and contact the support team if needed.

+## Credits

+This project utilizes the following external packages:
+*   [Fabric.js](https://fabricjs.com/) - A powerful and simple-to-use JavaScript canvas library for working with HTML5 canvas element.
+*   [Font Awesome](https://fontawesome.com/) - A popular icon set and toolkit that provides a wide range of customizable icons for web applications.